Financial focus 2014

 Some people love dealing with every aspect of money management but for many of us, the thought of taking a look at our finances is on a par with a trip to the dentist – potentially painful, highly recommended and so easy to procrastinate on!
 The truth is though, that making time for regular financial checkups and adopting those healthy days to day habits is just as important for our financial health as it is for our mouth health.
 Not only does that checkup reduce our chances of being hit with a painful surprise it also creates a solid foundation for longer, healthier life.

 Related article: Improving your financial health

 Do you know your net worth?

-An easy way to do a quick check up of your financial health is to figure out your net worth.
-It’s a simple calculation and a effective way to take an objective look at your situation; not only will it give you a very clear picture of where you stand financially but it will also provide you with a great way of tracking your progress over time towards your financial goals.
+An easy way to do a quick check-up of your financial health is to figure out your net worth.
+It’s a simple calculation and an effective way to take an objective look at your situation; not only will it give you a very clear picture of where you stand financially but it will also provide you with a great way of tracking your progress over time towards your financial goals.

 Related article: Calculating your net worth

 The main advantage of figuring out our net worth is that it gives us a figure in black and white that we can’t argue with.
 As human beings, we are gifted with a remarkable ability to adjust our perspective in order to make a situation appear better than it actually is.
 This ability can also be used to justify anything and everything that we really, really want (teenagers and shopaholics are particularly good at this!).
 The problem with taking this very subjective view is that, depending on what we focus on, we might see our financial situation as stronger, or weaker, than it actually is.
 It’s all too easy in today’s society to ignore the signs that perhaps we’re living beyond our means and too often we let ourselves believe that just because we’re earning a decent income it means that we’re financially stable.